tru0067/verdurous/README.md

 | 14                | `#5BDDD0` | ![#5BDDD0](./gallery/5BDDD0.png) | A shiny bright teal                          |
 | 15                | `#F1E6D9` | ![#F1E6D9](./gallery/F1E6D9.png) | A slightly creamy white, a recommendation    |

+You can use the provided `deploy.sh` script to create some skeleton config files in order to use these themes.
+These skeleton files generally just source the themes in this repo, so you can add any of your own changes to the end of the skeleton files and things should work.

 ### Gallery

 ![Vim with several vertical splits](./gallery/splits.png)